salesforce/lwc-rfcs/text/0000-locker-service.md

 this.querySelectorAll('div') // returns [<div x="footpl">, <div onclick={handleClick} x="footpl">]
 ```

-We can use the mark to filter out elements that are not reachable by the WC's shadowdom specification.
+We can use the mark to filter out elements that are not reachable by the WC's Shadow DOM specification.

 ### Open questions about Proposal 1